Level-2/Aphplication/README.md

 	//The return value is a string which is to be sent back to the client.
 	//Note: For better comatibility any header() calls are also sent back to the client public function accept(): string {
 		// The only code that is run on each request.
-This
 		$this->num++;
 		return $this->num;
 	}